What Is LASIK Eye Surgery?

 Who Is A Good Candidate For LASIK Eye Surgery?

 Patients must be at least 18 years of age.
-They should be in good general health with no current eye diseases, such as glaucoma, infections or other conditions.
+They should be in good general health with no current eye diseases, such as glaucoma, infections, or other conditions.
 Women who are pregnant or breastfeeding should wait until a later date to receive the surgery because these conditions affect the measurement of the eye.
 Your Texas eye doctor will do a complete evaluation of your current vision and an assessment of your suitability for LASIK surgery.

 How Is the LASIK Procedure Done?

 The LASIK procedure is relatively simple and only takes a short time.
 Eye drops are administered to numb the surface of the eye.
 A high-energy laser device is used to cut a thin layer from the surface of the eye.
 The amount of tissue to be removed to produce good vision is calculated ahead of time.
 The flap that is created on the surface of the eye is then replaced.
-No stitched are needed to hold the tissue in place.
+No stitches are needed to hold the tissue in place.

 What Is The Recovery Time After Surgery?